 Step 3: Enter the amount of space and then click Shrink to execute.

-If you don't enter an amount manually, the maximum available free space will be used by default.
+If you don't enter an amount manually, all available free space will be used by default.

 If everything goes well, C drive will be shrunk in a short time.

-Why cannot shrink C drive in Windows 10 beyond half
+Why Windows 10 cannot shrink C drive beyond half

-1. It cannot change the start position of a volume, so it can only shrink a partition to the left and make Unallocated space on the right.
+- It cannot change the start position of a volume, so it can only shrink a partition to the left and make unallocated space on the right.

 As I said above, maximum available space is used by default.
 Many people click Shrink button directly without entering an amount.
 It is very likely to receive the error message when shrinking C drive in Windows 10 - "There is not enough space available on the disk(s) to complete this operation."